Dursley Rugby Football Club

 In 2002 the Club became Incorporated under the Provident and Industrial Societies Act 1965 as Dursley RFC Ltd. This gave those involved in the running of the Club the necessary legal protection.

 With the club still expanding the need for pitches was increasing.
 In 2007 further land was purchased to provide for another full size pitch, a training paddock, mini pitches and car park.
 The club facilities in general continue to be developed.
-Project 2015 is addressing the requirements for new changing rooms.
+After some extensive fund raising in 2015/16 the new changing rooms were formally opened in April 2017.